 School Issues

-There are three school districts seeking money to aid their current expenses.
+Three school districts are seeking money to aid their current expenses in the May primary election.

 Mt.
 Healthy City School District is seeking an indefinite .75 earnings tax on residents within their school district.

-The Board of Education believes an income tax on taxable income may be the best means to adequately meet the necessary requirements of the school district, according to a resolution declaring it necessary to annually raise an additional amount for school districts purposes.
-This document is written by Mt.
+The Board of Education believes an income tax on taxable income may be the best means to adequately meet the necessary requirements of the school district, according to a resolution declaring it necessary to annually raise an additional amount for the school district’s purposes.
+This document was written by the Mt.
 Healthy School board.

-The document states the amount of taxes which may be raised within the 10-mill limitation tax levies they currently receive will be insufficient to provide an adequate amount of money for necessary requirements.
+The document states that the amount of taxes which may be raised within the 10-mill limitation tax levies they currently receive will be insufficient to provide the amount of money for necessary requirements.

-The North College Hill City School District is also looking to aid their current expenses.
+The North College Hill City School District is also looking to aid its current expenses.
 They are seeking 1.25% of earnings tax over the following five years.

 The City of Reading is seeking a tax levy of 5.89 mills.
 This tax levy asks $5.89 in revenue for every $1,000 of a property’s assessed value.